gobolinux/Documentation/content/latest/Quick-Start/Live-Environment/Running-GoboLinux-under-QEMU.md

 weight: 1
 ---

-> [!NOTE]
+> [!NOTE] This article is potentially out of date!
-> This article has been written for an older GoboLinux
+> You can find a more up-to-date approach here: https://gist.github.com/fyrak1s/fd58e1bcb3a9ead77588a83e087ed376.
-> release and is potentially out of date!!
+> These resources are meant to be merged in the future.

 We'll illustrate how to: